trynthink/scout/docs/installation_guide.rst

    pip3 install .

 .. note::
-   For developers: if you intend on editing files within the Scout package directory, such as ``scout/supporting_data`` or .py modules, run ``pip3 install -e .`` to install in editable mode.
+   For developers: if you intend on editing files within the Scout package directory, such as ``scout/supporting_data`` or .py modules, run ``pip3 install -e .[dev]`` to install in editable mode with developer depedendencies.

 The Python packages Scout needs are listed under "dependencies" in the |html-filepath| pyproject.toml |html-fp-end| file.
 If you'd like to confirm that the dependencies were installed successfully, you can run the command below to review the dependencies installed to your environment.